About The Organization

 Our Vision

-To make a society where home-based and all wage employment workers are provided with equal rights, justice, visibility, dignity, and social security.
+To build a society where home-based and all wage workers are recognized with dignity, treated with equality and ensured their rights, justice, visibility and social security.

 No of Years